-Pega supports users with disabilities by continuously integrating the W3C Web Accessibility Initiative (WAI) standards into the architecture of applications that you develop in Pega Platform.
-As a consequence, Pega Platform applications include accessibility features by default, which makes them more convenient for users who rely on assistive technology.
+Pega supports users with disabilities by continuously integrating the W3C Web Accessibility Initiative (WAI) standards into the architecture of applications that you develop.
+As a consequence, applications include accessibility features by default, which makes them more convenient for users who rely on assistive technology.

-Pega strives to create an inclusive product experience by following the W3C WCAG 2.1 AA guidelines.
-The Pega Platform components use the recommended standards to reach compliance with Section 508 of the US Rehabilitation Act, the European standard EN 301 549, the European Accessibility Act, and the Barrierefreie-Informationstechnik-Verordnung (BITV).
+Pega strives to create an inclusive product experience by following the W3C Web Content Accessibility Guidelines (WCAG) 2.1 AA.
+Pega Platform components use the recommended standards to reach compliance with Section 508 of the US Rehabilitation Act, the European standard EN 301 549, the European Accessibility Act, and the Barrierefreie-Informationstechnik-Verordnung (BITV).

-Consequently, all applications that users develop in Pega Platform include WAI-ARIA-compliant markup by default.
-As a developer, you only need to configure the existing out-of-the-box framework.
+Consequently, all applications that users develop include accessible markup by default.
+As a developer, you only need to put content into the existing out-of-the-box framework.

 Web Accessibility Initiative resources